🎨 HTML-CSS

 What does render mean in context of a browser?

-Render means to hand over, actually - to give back.
+Render means to hand over, or to give back.
 In the browser, it means to show the result of all these computations we have talked about.
 It turns the code into pixels and paints them on your screen.
-So it’s the end result - the final face.
+So it’s the end result - how the page finally looks on your screen.

 What is HTML?